The Snake King's Wife: Plot

 The film begins following the life of Neang Ni, a Cambodian woman.
 Ni is married to her husband Minob.
 Ni and Minob have a young daughter.
 One day, Minob leaves town for work, leaving his daughter and wife at home.
 He tells their daughter that he will return home soon.

 Ni and her daughter are scavenging for food in their crops, when Ni breaks her shovel-head in an attempt to dig.
 There is a snake in the hole that her shovel had burrowed, and this snake claims that he is the Snake King.
 The Snake King tells Ni that he will help her family if he sleeps with her.
 So Ni does.

-Ni has hidden the affair from her husband and her daughter.
-However, when Minob returns, he discovers that she is pregnant and enraged by this, he manages to discover the secret and starts a plan in order to kill the Snake King.
-Months later, Minob is able to chop the snake and cook the snake meat as food for Ni after the many failed attempts.
-After Ni found out about the death of the Snake King, she was murdered by her cruel husband while she was bathing.
-As her womb was opening, there were several little snakes being born; however, most of them were killed by Minob.
-Only one of the snakes was able to survive.
-As a child, the only lasting snake, Veasna arrived at a hermit's cottage where the hermit turned him into a human and also named him, Veasna.
+Ni hides the affair from her husband and her daughter.
+However, when Minob returns, he discovers that she is pregnant and enraged by this, he manages to discover the secret and plans to kill the Snake King.
+Months later, Minob is able to chop the snake and cook its meat as food for Ni after many failed attempts.
+When Ni finds out about the death of the Snake King, she is murdered by her cruel husband while bathing.
+As her womb is opening, there are several little snakes being born; however, most of them are killed by Minob.
+Only one of the snakes is able to survive.
+As a child, the only lasting snake, Veasna arrives at a hermit's cottage where the hermit turns him into a human and names him Veasna.